MoritzoTheCoder/edx-documentation/en_us/release_notes/source/website/index.rst

 ******************

 To improve accessibility, corrections were made to several of the edX website pages.
-These corrections affected element tags and color contrast.
+The changes correct the use of semantic elements, make labels accessible, and order headings logically.
+Style changes across the platform were also made to increase color contrast.
 (ECOM-1303, ECOM-1304, ECOM-1305, UX-1949)

 ******************
 March 25, 2015